 Who is eligible?

-- Companies that publish peer-reviewed academic journals; and
+- Companies that publish peer-reviewed scholarly journals; and

-- Individuals or companies who are not eligible to be Full Members (ie are not journal editors or publishers) but who are interested in publication ethics and are working in or associated with the publication of peer-reviewed scholarly journals (who may become Associate Members).
+- Individuals or companies who are interested in publication ethics and are working in or associated with the publication of peer-reviewed scholarly journals may become an individual or corporate member.
+Journal editors or publishers are not eligible for individual or corporate membership.

-Contact us for any queries about membership, including details of how to apply for ASSOCIATE membership.
-Use the links below to apply for journal or publisher membership.
+Please use our contact form for any other queries about membership, including details of how to apply for Individual or Corporate membership.